Setting up the Java Development Kit and Eclipse on a Windows Computer:

-You will now see a license agreement.
+You will now see a license agreement (the version number will be 7u67).
 You must click Accept License Agreement to continue.

 Once you accept the license agreement, you can click the link for your particular computer setup.
-If you are running Windows XP or Windows 7, select jdk-7uXX-windows-i586.exe where XX is the minor version number.
+If you are running Windows XP or Windows 7, select jdk-7u67-windows-i586.exe.

 Run the .exe file you just downloaded and install the default options (no need to change anything).
 When asked where to install, accept the installer’s suggestion and click Next.
 It will do mysterious things for a while.